Habit: Nervousness

-A number of habits can be classified as nervous habits.
+Some habits are nervous habits.
 These include nail-biting, stammering, sniffling, and banging the head.
-They are known as symptoms of an emotional state and are generally based upon conditions of anxiety, insecurity, inferiority, and tension.
+They are symptoms of an emotional state and conditions of anxiety, insecurity, inferiority, and tension.
 These habits are often formed at a young age and may be due to a need for attention.
-When trying to overcome a nervous habit it is important to resolve the cause of the nervous feeling rather than the symptom which is a habit itself or a mountain as a result one could experience anxiety.
-Anxiety is a disorder known for excessive and unexpected worry that negatively impacts individuals' daily life and routines.
+When trying to overcome a nervous habit, it is important to resolve the cause of the nervousness rather than the symptom which is a habit itself.
+Anxiety is a disorder characterized by excessive and unexpected worry that negatively impacts individuals' daily life and routines.

-Bad habits
+Undesirable habits

 A bad habit is an undesirable behavior pattern.
-Common examples include: procrastination, fidgeting, overspending, and nail-biting.
+Common examples of individual habits include procrastination, fidgeting, overspending, and nail-biting.
 The sooner one recognizes these bad habits, the easier it is to fix them.
 Rather than merely attempting to eliminate a bad habit, it may be more productive to seek to replace it with a healthier coping mechanism.
+Undesirable habits may also be shared at a communal level: for example, there are many shared habits of consumer behaviour.

 Will and intention

 A key factor in distinguishing a bad habit from an addiction or mental disease is willpower.
 If a person can easily control the behavior, then it is a habit.
-Good intentions can override the negative effect of bad habits, but their effect seems to be independent and additive—the bad habits remain, but are subdued rather than cancelled.
+Implementation intentions can override the negative effect of bad habits, but seem to act by temporarily subduing rather than eliminating those habits.

 Elimination

-Many techniques exist for removing established bad habits, e.g., withdrawal of reinforcers—identifying and removing factors that trigger and reinforce the habit.
-The basal ganglia appears to remember the context that triggers a habit, so habits can be revived if triggers reappear.
-Recognizing and eliminating bad habits as soon as possible is advised.
+Many techniques exist for removing established bad habits, for example withdrawal of reinforcers: identifying and removing factors that trigger and reinforce the habit.
+The basal ganglia appears to remember the context that triggers a habit, and can revive habits if triggers reappear.
 Habit elimination becomes more difficult with age because repetitions reinforce habits cumulatively over the lifespan.
 According to Charles Duhigg, there is a loop that includes a cue, routine, and reward for every habit.
-An example of a habit loop is TV program ends (cue), go to the fridge (routine), eat a snack (reward).
-The key to changing habits is to identify your cue and modify your routine and reward.
+An example of a habit loop is: TV program ends (cue), go to the fridge (routine), eat a snack (reward).
+The key to changing habits is to identify the cue and modify routine and reward.